labdevgen/3Dpredictor/README.md

     keep = ["CTCF_W","contact_dist"]
     '''
  only CTCF sites inbetween contacting loci and distance between them will be used.

+learning algorithm - you can change this in the Predictor module:

+    '''python
+def train(self,
+              alg = xgboost.XGBRegressor(n_estimators=100,max_depth=9,subsample=0.7    '''
  Please note that fitting model is time-consuming so fitted model is saved to the file with the name representing model parameters (predictors and algorithm).
  It is automatically determined wheather such file exists and model can be simply loaded without fitting again
  (to change this behaviour pass _rewriteModel=True_ when calling _trainAndValidate_ function)